 Feasibility and variant studies for trail destinations evaluate the feasibility of trail tourism projects, identify optimal development paths and help minimize risks and maximize chances of success.

-We also build, renovate and adapt hiking trails to meet sustainability criteria and user group's needs.
-From maintenance to water management and solving user conflicts through technical solutions.
+We also build, renovate, and adapt hiking trails to meet sustainability standards and user group needs.
+This includes structural maintenance, water management, and conflict resolution through technical trail design solutions.

 An important issue when building and maintaining trails and hiking paths is whether the water can drain away.
 This can be easily influenced by side slopes, transverse grooves and the necessary know-how, both on steeper climbs and on wider and flatter trails.